evmos/evmos/docs/developers/json-rpc/endpoints.md

 This method requires a `node` restart after being called because it changes the configuration file.

-Make sure your `evmosd start` call is not using the flag `minimum-gas-prices` because this value will be used instead of the one set on the configuration file.
+Make sure your `pointd start` call is not using the flag `minimum-gas-prices` because this value will be used instead of the one set on the configuration file.

 #### Parameters